 Once all the cuts are done, you pluck it out.
 Don’t pluck them out as you are making your cuts though, do it once all cuts are made.
 If you pluck them out as you do them then the tray loses density, and it’s harder to make the rest of your cuts.
 Plus, you can tear the slots easily this way.

 If you did your cuts deep enough, and all corners cuts meet, then plucking it out is easy, but be careful.
 I keep one hand on the top of the tray while I pluck out the slots.

-Now it’s time to glue on the bottom.
+Now it’s time to glue on the bottom to the foam tray.
 I use a liberal amount of glue, and cover all areas on the bottom.

 Once the base is thoroughly dried, I trimmed off the excess I had and I’m done.

 - Enjoy Your New Tray!

 Making your own foam trays is not hard.
 It takes a little time, mostly waiting on glue to dry, but saves you so much money in the long run.

 These trays really do hold up well.
 I am still using trays today that I built in 2007.
 I have never had one of these trays fall apart, and they remain just as functional today as the day I made them.

 If you’re a 40K player, and looking for more ways to save cash, then I’ve got a great resource for just that.